South Central Texas

 (1846, 1860's), San Antonio

-Fort Sam Houston (4) (U.S. Military Reservation)
+Fort Sam Houston (5) (U.S. Military Reservation)

 (1876 - present), San Antonio

-This is the Army garrison post that moved from the environs of the Alamo and Military Plaza.
+This is the U.S. Army garrison post that evolved from the earlier posts at the Alamo and Military Plaza.
 Located on Government Hill and originally called San Antonio Barracks.
 The San Antonio Quartermaster Depot was relocated here in 1879 from the Alamo complex (see above).
-In 1885 the post became known as Post of San Antonio after the construction of several new barracks and Officers' quarters to accommodate twelve cavalry companies.
+In 1885 the post became known as Post of San Antonio (3) after the construction of several new barracks and Officers' quarters to accommodate twelve cavalry companies.
 Renamed in 1890.
 Permanent quarters were built beginning in 1891.
 Later became the headquarters post of the U.S. Fourth Army.
-Camp Wilson (2) (1916 - 1917) was established as a "camp of instruction" in the northern area of the post.
-The proposed name Camp Cecil Lyon was overruled by the War Department.
-Camp John Wise (1918 - 1919) was an Army Balloon School located on leased land four miles north of downtown.
-Camp Cushing was established on post during WWII.
-The post is now the headquarters of the U.S. Fifth and Sixth Armies, the Army Medical Command and the Army Medical School.
-Located on the main post is the Fort Sam Houston Museum and the Fort Sam Houston Medical Museum.
+The main post is now the headquarters of the U.S. Fifth and Sixth Armies, and the U.S. Army Medical Command and Army Medical School.
+Located on the main post is the Fort Sam Houston Museum in the historic Quadrangle, and the Fort Sam Houston Medical Museum at Stanley and Wurzbach Roads.

-Camp Normoyle (1917 - 1944) was located across the railroad from Kelly Air Field (1917 - present).
-It was an Army vocational school in 1920.
-It became the Quartermaster Ordnance and Engine-Replacement Depot for Kelly Field in WWII.
+Camp Normoyle (1917 - 1944) was located across the railroad in the northeast corner of Kelly Field.
+It became an Army vocational school in 1920.
+It then became the Quartermaster Ordnance and Engine-Replacement Depot for Kelly Field in WWII.

 Camp Bullis (State Military Reservation)